mdhcodes/beach-hangman/README.md

 [Beach Hangman](mdhcodes.github.io/beach-hangman)

-This game uses key events to listen for the letters players type.
+1. This game uses key events to listen for the letters players type.

-When a player navigates to this website the following message is displayed: Press any key to get started!
+2. When a player navigates to this website the following message is displayed: Press any key to get started!

-Beach words stored in an array are randomly selected and spaces are displayed for each letter in that word.
+3. Beach words stored in an array are randomly selected and spaces are displayed for each letter in that word.
 As the player guesses the correct letters, they are revealed.

-The following statistics are recorded during the game:
+4. The following statistics are recorded during the game:

-Wins: (# of times a player guesses the word correctly).
+* Wins: (# of times a player guesses the word correctly).

-Number of Guesses Remaining: (# of guesses remaining for the player).
+* Number of Guesses Remaining: (# of guesses remaining for the player).

-Letters Already Guessed: (Letters the player has guessed are displayed).
+* Letters Already Guessed: (Letters the player has guessed that aren't in the word are displayed).

-After the player wins/loses, the game automatically selects another word from the array and the game restarts.
+5. After the player wins/loses, the player is given the option to restart or end the game.

+Enjoy the game!